 - 8. Trying local cuisine

-Exploring Australia means travelling to a faraway, exotic land full of mystery and surprises.
+Australia travel means exploring a faraway, exotic land full of mystery and surprises.
 And it also means immersing yourself in a different culture focused on nature and diversity.
 But mostly, landing in Australia is the opportunity to experience out-of-this-world landscapes, captivating natural wonders, ultramodern bustling cities, and dive into the country’s rich cultural heritage.

 Ready to embark on this once-in-a-lifetime journey?
-To help you prepare, we’ve put together this guide with the best holiday advice.
+To help you prepare, we’ve put together this guide with the best Australia travel tips.

 Australia is the planet’s sixth-largest country, and, as such, it features a wide range of climates.
-The climate can go from temperate and semi-arid to arid and tropical.
+The Australia weather can go from temperate and semi-arid to arid and tropical.

 Because it is such a vast territory, it’s always sunny and warm somewhere, meaning Australia is the ultimate year-round destination, and the best time to visit Australia depends on the type of holiday you’re planning.